SuffolkLITLab/SuffolkLITLab.github.io/README.md

-# website
+# The Legal Innovation and Technology Lab's website
-The LIT Lab's website
+This repop is served up as the LIT Lab's webiste and is available at [coming soon]().